juanfp900/Automated-ForexTradingAlgorithms/README.md

  If neither condition is met.
 A no order is printed to console for that specific currency pair and the algorithm loops to next curency pair

-# The Algorithm can be ran locally or using Amazon Web Service EC2 instance.
-(AWS)
+# The Algorithm can be ran locally or using Amazon Web Service EC2 instance
 To run on AWS you must create AWS account and navigate to the AWS EC2 portal:
-       1. The MACD (12,26) will need to trend higher the signal MACD line (9)
-          - MACD >= Signal-MACD
        1. Navigate to EC2 dashboard
        2. Select Create New Instance.
        3. Select Amazon Linux 2 AMI (HVM), SSD Volume Type (Free tier)